adii09adii/DataCleaningCourseProject/README.md

 DataCleaningCourseProject
 =========================

+Codebook.md - defines details about how run_anaysis.R work (to do steps) run_analysis.R - Consist of Code to clean and merge data as required by course project
+					and Also produces tidy as required based on Activity Labels and Subject

 1.Path is set to Currentfolder and all files (X_test,Y_test,Subject_test,X_train,Y_train,Subject_train,features.txt,activity_labels.txt) are kept here.
 2.All text files are kept in same single folder so read it directly, instead of providing path to sub folder